The biggest game on the international stage is a growing part of the menu at regulated sportsbooks here in the US.

 Numerous other states have at least introduced legislation to legalize sports betting.

 In the meantime, those in the legal states can begin taking advantage of all that soccer has to offer.
-From the incredibly popular Premier League to the relatively obscure Belarusian Premier League and all points in between, you’ll have plenty of choices to consider.
+From the incredibly popular English Premier League betting to the relatively obscure Belarusian Premier League and all points in between, you’ll have plenty of choices to consider.

 The same applies for bet types, which range from the standard wagers all the way through to live betting.